 All these vacuum cleaners are designed to take in several hundred liters of dust.
 The vacuum cleaners can help you clean large spills.
 Moreover, they can help you remove contaminated soil.

 Vacuum cleaners are an 19th century invention.
 Since its beginning date from the 19the century, vacuum cleaners took a century to become essential household appliances.
 Since their inception, vacuum cleaners have gone through developments and improvements.

 The vacuum cleaners now we have today offer much healthier options.
-The complete history of vacuum cleaners are discussed later in the section of this article.
+The complete history of vacuum cleaners is discussed later in the section of this article.

 Who Invented Vacuum Cleaners?